 This report explored the differences between juveniles with a diversion plan or contract by whether the juvenile completed their diversion from juvenile court successfully or unsuccessfully.
 While small in number (n=517) compared to the successful diversion group (n=3,551), juveniles with an unsuccessful diversion tended to have more risk factors and needs identified than juveniles with a successful diversion.
-Juveniles with an unsuccessful diversion had much higher recidivism rates during each of the follow-up periods examined.
-The higher recidivism rates for juveniles with an unsuccessful diversion were not surprising due to their higher levels of risk and needs.
-In addition, it is possible recidivism that occurred during their juvenile justice involvement was a contributing reason for their unsuccessful diversion; however, this currently cannot be determined because no exit reason for unsuccessful diversion by their risk factors and needs identified and an inclusion of a diversion exit reason in NC-JOIN would provide useful insight in appropriate targeting of resources for these juveniles diverted from juvenile court.
+Juveniles with an unsuccessful diversion had much higher recidivism rates during the each of the follow-up periods examined.
+The higher recidivism rates for juveniles with an unsuccessful diversion are not unexpected due to their higher levels of risk and needs.
+In addition, it is possible that recidivism that occurred during their juvenile justice involvement is a contributing reason for their unsuccessful diversion; however, this currently cannot be determined because no exit reason for unsuccessful diversion is captured in NC-JOIN.
+A closer examination of juveniles with an unsuccessful diversion by their risk factors and needs identified and an inclusion of a diversion exit reason in NC-JOIN would provide useful insight in appropriate targeting of resources for these juveniles diverted from juvenile court.